Izenda7Series/docs/dev/howto_dep1.rst

 NOTE: At this phase, our goal is to demonstrate authorization with token encryption.
 Please adhere to your own company standards regarding authentication.

 1. Ensure that pyca/cryptography is installed in your environment (to install, run pip cryptography in a new Powershell window)
-2. At the top of your application include the following:
+2. At the top of *app.py*, include the following:

 .. code-block:: python